Revealed: How Accurate Is Apple Watch Calories Calculator

 Next, how accurate is the Apple Watch calories expenditure tracking?
 A study conducted in 2017 by Stanford University found Apple Watch to be the best in its class out of 60 other competitors for energy expenditure tracking, with the best heart rate tracking and top movement tracking.

-While a medical device such as a calorimeter may be better at tracking calories used, the Apple Watch is close to being one of the best device to track calories burned and heart rate.
+While a medical device such as a calorimeter may be better at tracking calories used, the Apple Watch is close to being one of the best devices to track calories burned by heart rate.
 It is crucial, however, that your watch is set up correctly to ensure that calories are tracked as precisely as possible.

 Now you know that an Apple Watch calories burned accuracy is about as good as you can get with this level of ease of use.
 If you are actively trying to close your Move rings but are struggling to reach the automatically assigned number, read this on how to change exercise minutes on Apple Watch so that your goals match your personal needs and keep you motivated!